renandeivison/quicksettings.koplugin/README.md

 *   **Integrated Panel:** Combines your main navigation bar, quick toggle buttons, and frontlight sliders into a single unified menu view.
 *   **ZenUI Sliders:** Upgrades the native KOReader frontlight/warmth bars with smooth, gesture-friendly pill-and-circle sliders.
 *   **Dynamic Grid Layout:** Displays a perfectly proportioned single row when you select up to 7 buttons.
 If you enable more than 7 items, the plugin automatically adds new rows to accommodate your selection cleanly.
-*   **Smart Plugin Autodetection:** Optional buttons are automatically hidden unless their corresponding plugins are actually installed on your device, preventing interface clutter.
+*   **Smart Hardware & Plugin Autodetection:** Optional buttons are hidden automatically unless their dependencies are met.
+Buttons for external plugins require those plugins to be installed, while specific hardware toggles (like frontlight and auto-rotation) only appear on devices that physically support those features.
 *   **Robust Environment Compatibility:** Re-engineered internal plugin detection paths to work seamlessly across all platforms, including Kindle devices where working directories vary from the KOReader root.
 *   **Native Customization Menu:** Injects seamlessly into KOReader's native settings menu (`Settings -> Quick settings`), allowing you to toggle slider visibility, enforce opening defaults, and reorder your button layout via a drag-and-drop sort widget.

-> **Important Note on Core/External Plugins:** This plugin does **not** bundle any third-party tools or games (like Chess, Crossword, QuickRSS, etc.).
+ **Important Note on Core/External Plugins:** This plugin does **not** bundle any third-party tools or games (like Chess, Crossword, QuickRSS, etc.).
 It only acts as a control panel shortcut to trigger them.
 All dependent plugins must be downloaded and installed separately on your device for their respective buttons to appear.

 ---

-## Installation & Upgrading
+## 🛠️ Installation & Upgrading

 1.  **Download the plugin:** Download the latest version of this repository.
 2.  **Access your device directory:** Connect your e-reader to your computer via USB, or use an SSH/SFTP connection.
 3.  **Navigate to the plugins folder:** Go to the KOReader internal directory:
+    ```bash
     koreader/plugins/
+    ```
 4.  **Create/Replace the plugin folder:** Ensure your folder is named exactly `quicksettings.koplugin`:
+    ```bash
     koreader/plugins/quicksettings.koplugin/
+    ```
 5.  **Place the files:** Paste the `main.lua` file **and the accompanying `icons/` folder** inside `quicksettings.koplugin/`.

 > **IMPORTANT TAB ICON NOTE:**
 > * **If you are already using ZenUI:** The main plugin tab icon will automatically be pulled from ZenUI.
 No extra steps are required.
 > * **If you are NOT using ZenUI:** You **must** manually place an icon file into your KOReader icons directory at `/koreader/icons/quicksettings.svg` or `/koreader/icons/quicksettings.png`.
 Otherwise, the main menu tab icon will not display correctly.